loft-demos/vcluster-platform-demo-app-template/vcluster-use-cases/auto-snapshots/README.md

 > [!IMPORTANT]
 > The self-contained `vind` path keeps snapshots on GHCR for now.
 A local
 > Forgejo OCI registry endpoint is not a good default here yet because the
-> in-cluster snapshot job does not trust the local OrbStack/Caddy certificate.
+> in-cluster snapshot job path has not been validated end to end.

 Official docs: